pranav-ap/blog/content/posts/linear-algebra-fundamentals.md

 **Back substitution** is the procedure where we first solve for $x_2$, then substitute $x_2 = -2$ into the first equation to find $x_1$.
 This is a natural way of solving a linear system, as long as the system is in triangular form.

-**Gauss Elimination** is a method to convert any linear system into the *row echelon form*, while keeping the solution set unchanged.
+**Gauss Elimination** is a method to convert any linear system into the *row echelon form*, while keeping the solution unchanged.
 It works directly with augmented matrices and consists of a series of simple operations on the rows of the matrix.

 A matrix is in **row echelon form** if it satisfies the following conditions: